earthly/website/blog/_posts/2022-10-29-subprocesses-in-python.md

 ![team-of-developers]({{site.images}}{{page.slug}}/zfPlWVI.png)\

-You can change the [environment variable](/blog/bash-variables) in which a subprocess runs by setting the `env` parameter to a modified environment.
+You can change the [environment](/blog/bash-variables) in which a subprocess runs by setting the `env` parameter to a modified environment.
 The secondary environment in which a subprocess runs is inherited from the environment of the parent process.
 This is the default behavior and the `env` parameter is set to its default value `None`.
 To change this default execution environment, you should set the `env` parameter to the modified environment variable dictionary, when calling the `run()` function.

 In Python, the `environ()` function in the `os` module returns the [environment variables](/blog/bash-variables) dictionary.
 Instead of modifying the underlying environment variables directly, you can create a copy of the dictionary and update one or more environment variables.